MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 ### Define cross-filters

-To create a cross-filter, you must enable it in the visual and then specify the parameter that is used to filter the data.
+To create a cross-filter, you must turn it on in the visual and then specify the parameter that is used to filter the data.

 1. Edit the dashboard, and then edit the visual where you want to add cross-filters.
 1. Select **Visual**.